algogz/questions/q/acloud-saa-test1.md

 ### Question 16:

+You work for a large insurance company that has issued 10,000 insurance policies.
+These policies are stored as PDFs.
+You need these policies to be highly available and company policy says that the data must be able to survive the simultaneous loss of two facilities.
+What storage solution should you use?

 - A. A single EC2 instance with an EBS volume provisioned as a secondary volume.
 - B. S3